PEER TO PEER CONSUMER CREDIT LICENSE. P2P LENDING PLATFORM OPERATOR LICENSING

 7. Information regarding the records and information systems used to determine the credit recipients’ creditworthiness.

 8. The list of intermediaries who act on behalf of the company, if the company plans to use the services of consumer credit intermediaries.

-Business continuity plan (Business plan) is the most complex part of documentation to be prepared.
-Business continuity plan should provide measures and procedures ensuring that the P2P lending platform operator’s activities carried out continuously, without interruption, ensuring a smooth administration of the consumer credit contracts and continuing contractual obligations fulfillment in cases of unforeseen circumstances.
-ECOVIS ProventusLaw can assist in preparation of business plan and setting up P2P business.
+Business Continuity Plan and Rules for Assessing the Creditworthiness of Borrowers are the most complex documentation to be prepared during the licensing procedure.
+The plan should provide measures and procedures ensuring that the activities of Consumer Credit Providers are carried out continuously, without interruption, by ensuring a smooth administration of the Consumer Credit contracts and continuing fulfillment of contractual obligations in the cases of unforeseen circumstances.
+Being the most experienced financial licensing advisor, ECOVIS ProventusLaw assists in the preparation of the Business Continuity Plan, other licensing documentation, accounting, reporting, audit, and setting up all Peer to Peer platform operators’ business.

 Knowledge without experience is of little use.
 Therefore we are proud of having our own valuable experience to share with you.